ARMmbed/mbed-os-5-docs/docs/porting_migration/Porting_Guide_Mbed_OS.md

 ### 2. Create the directory structure

+The target’s directory structure has the following hierarchy:
+- The manufacturer is listed at the top level
+- The device family
-The target’s directory structure follows the following hierarchy.
-The manufacturer is listed at the top level, followed by the device family, followed by a specific device in the family, with the last level being the specific board that uses this specific MCU in the immediate higher level:
+- A specific device in the family
+- The specific board that uses the MCU in the previous level:

 ```
 \mbed-os\targets\TARGET_<Manf>\<Device_Family>\<specific_MCU>\<specific_board>\
 ```